TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 - Finally, the upstream response is sent back to the client.

-## Supported Languages

-Plugins can be implemented natively using GoLang and using the following languages:

-- Javascript (JVSM)
-- Python

-Support for other languages is provided using a gRPC message passing mechanism with protobuf payloads.

-These plugins are currently collectively termed, Rich Plugins and require a co-process with Tyk Gateway.
-Currently, Tyk Gateway supports only one co-process.

-Check the [supported-languages]({{<ref "plugins/supported-languages">}}) page for specific details.

 ## Plugin Lifecycle

 **This section will include an overview of plugins lifecycle and hook names for Tyk Classic and Tyk OAS**